sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 # Security considerations for OEMs

 Top-level portal page with introductory text, value prop, brief descriptions of each "consideration" or "area" with links to key content pieces for more information.
 Discuss these questions in this topic:
 1. What does an OEM to understand about security threats and why to enable security features?
+Or do you think our audience knows this already?
 2. What does an OEM need to know about building a secure system?
 What does a secure system look like?
+3. What does a secure system look like?
+4. what do I as an OEM need to know about building a secure system?

 Security consideration are categorized into four areas: threat protection, Identity protection, Information protection, and Hardware-based protection.

 ##Threat protection considerations

 -[Threat protection considerations](OEM-threat-protection.md)
+*Windows Defender System Guard

 ##Identity protection considerations

 -[Identity protection considerations](OEM-identity-protection.md)

---Windows Defender Application Guard
+*Windows Defender Application Guard

---Windows Defender Credential Guard
+*Windows Defender Credential Guard

---Multi-factor authentication
+*Multi-factor authentication

---Multiple user profile
+*Multiple user profile

---User account control
+*User account control

---Secure user data (NTFS)
+*Secure user data (NTFS)
 Also in list on Hardware considerations.
 Leave both places?

---Hardware secured and attested digital identities (TPM Key Attestation) Also in list on Hardware considerations.
+*Hardware secured and attested digital identities (TPM Key Attestation) Also in list on Hardware considerations.
 Leave both places?

---Cloud based Certificate Reputation Service
+*Cloud based Certificate Reputation Service

---AAD Sign-In to Windows
+*AAD Sign-In to Windows

 Information protection considerations

 -[Information protection considerations](OEM-information-protection.md)

+*Windows Information Protection

+*Device encryption
+With the right hardware configurations, Windows 10 automatically encrypts a device, helping to keep customer data safe.
+OEMs contribute by implementing and testing the right hardware.
+To learn more, refer to [OEM device encryption](OEM-device-encryption).

+*Remote business data removal

+*Encrypted Individual Files and Folders (EFS)

 ##Hardware-based considerations

 -[Hardware-based considerations](OEM-hardware-based-protection.md)

+*Device Guard

+*Windows Defender Exploit Guard

+*Windows Defender Application Control

+*Device integrity protection
+*TPM measurements
+*UEFI Secure Boot
+*Trusted Boot
+*Measured Boot
+*Early Launch Anti-Malware (ELAM))